jayanthkoushik/shiny-pyseed/README.md

 3. Write commit messages conforming to the [Conventional Commits](https://www.conventionalcommits.org) specification, and maintain a linear commit history.
 4. [Trigger](https://docs.github.com/en/actions/using-workflows/manually-running-a-workflow)
    the `release-new-version` workflow to create a new release.
+If the project was created with GitHub support disabled, use `scripts/release_new_version.py`.
+   Run `scripts/release_new_version.py -h` for options.
 5. If working on a new clone of the repository, initialize the project environment by running: